Creating a Quiz

 - When you return to the question pool screen, make sure all the options are filled in and then click the Save button.
 This will return you to the Add/Edit Questions screen.

 - To add a new question to your quiz, click the New button and select the type of question you'd like to create.
-(The New Question Creation Experience is available for True/False, Multiple Choice, Written Response, and Short Answer question types.
-All other question types remain the same as they have been in the past.)
+Using the Multiple Choice question as an example:

 - Complete the options for your question type.